Wonderful Compactification of Character Varieties: Wonderful Compactification of Groups

 We will always assume that $G$ is semisimple of adjoint type.
 Therefore, $G$ is of the form $\prod_{i=1}^m (G_i/Z_i)$, where each $G_i$ is a simple simply connected group and $Z_i$ is the center of $G_i$.

+A {\it compactification} of a variety $X$ is a complete variety $Y$ with $X$ as a dense open subset.
 In \cite{DP}, assuming the base field is of characteristic 0, a compactification of $G$ is constructed, called the {\it wonderful compactification}.
 In \cite{strict} the construction is generalized to arbitrary characteristic.
 Denote the wonderful compactification of $G$ by $\overline{G}$.
 In \cite{EL1, EL2}, a Poisson structure on $\overline{G}$ is constructed when the characteristic of the base field is zero.

 We now describe the construction of $\overline{G}$, following the exposition in \cite{EL1, EvJo}.
 Let $n$ be the dimension of $G$.
 The general linear group $\GL(\mathfrak{g} \oplus \mathfrak{g})$ acts on the space of $n$-dimensional subspaces of $\mathfrak{g} \oplus \mathfrak{g}$ transitively with the stabilizer of a point being a parabolic subgroup $P$.
 The Grassmannian $\mathrm{Gr}(n, \mathfrak{g} \oplus \mathfrak{g})\,=\,\GL(\mathfrak{g} \oplus \mathfrak{g})/P$ of dimension $(2n)^2-3n^2\,=\,n^2$ parametrizes the $n$-dimensional subspaces of $\mathfrak{g} \oplus \mathfrak{g}$.
 Consider the composition homomorphism